anseki/skeleton-loader/README.md

 }
 ```

-If the `procedure` function returns nothing (or returns `undefined` or `null`), the loader works in asynchronous mode.
-To return a SourceMap, it must be asynchronous mode.
+If the `procedure` receives the `callback`, the loader works in asynchronous mode.
+To return either or both of SourceMap and meta data, it must be asynchronous mode.
-In asynchronous mode, the `procedure` function has to call the `callback` function when it finished.
+In asynchronous mode, the `procedure` has to call the `callback` when it finished.

-The `callback` function accepts the following arguments:
+The `callback` accepts the following arguments:

 - `error`
 An error object, when your procedure failed.
 - `content`
 The content that is output as JavaScript code, or passed to next loader if it is chained.
+This can be any type such as `string`, `Object`, `null`, `undefined`, etc.
 - `sourceMap`
 An optional value SourceMap as JavaScript object that is output, or passed to next loader if it is chained.
+- `meta`
+An optional value that can be anything and is output, or passed to next loader if it is chained.

 For example: